redgis/visualStudioCodeEwam/README.md

 - [ ] Implement contextual commands
 - [ ] Forbid Class/module checkout/modification for dependencies <= maybe, useless since dependencies are checked in (and should be kept by integrator), thus in readonly
-- [ ] Class/module documentation with more info : variables/methodes/types/constantes/scenarios
+- [ ] Class/module documentation with more info : variables/methodes/types/constantes/scenarios / REIMPLEMS
 - [ ] Class tree as HTML preview
 - [ ] Module list as HTML preview
 - [ ] When opening a class/module, fold anotations